smicho01/aws-lambda-audio-conversion-ffmpeg/README.md

-# FFmpeg Audio Processor with AWS Lambda & Terraform by Sev
+# FFmpeg Audio Processor with AWS Lambda & Terraform by Sew

 This project sets up an **audio processing pipeline** using AWS Lambda and FFmpeg.
 Audio files uploaded to an S3 bucket (e.g., `.wav`, `.ogg`) are automatically converted to `.mp3` format using a Lambda function with a bundled FFmpeg binary.

 ---

-## 📦 Project Structure
+## Project Structure

 - `main.tf` — Terraform resources (Lambda, S3, IAM, etc.)
 - `variables.tf` — Input variables for configuration